GaryHilares/UBC-Housing-Search/README.md

 To start a development server, follow these steps:

+1. [Install Ruby](https://www.ruby-lang.org/en/downloads/) if you haven't yet.
-1. Copy the repository
+2. Copy the repository
-2. Open a terminal on the root of the project
+3. Open a terminal on the root of the project
+4. Install all packages in the Gemfile using bundler.
-3. Run `bin/rails server`.
+5. Run `bin/rails server`.

 ## License